dogweather/forkful/content/en/vba/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?

-Capitalizing a string in Visual Basic for Applications (VBA) involves converting the first character of each word in a string to uppercase while ensuring the rest are in lowercase.
-Programmers do this for data normalization, enhancing readability, and ensuring consistency across textual data inputs or displays.

 ## How to:
 VBA doesn't have a built-in function specifically for capitalizing each word in a string, like some other programming languages do.
 However, you can achieve this by combining a few methods and functions like `UCase`, `LCase`, and `Mid`.

 Here's a straightforward example on how to capitalize a string: